Medically reviewed by Drugs.com. Last updated on Sep 12, 2020.

 • Hypokalemia: Insulin (especially IV insulin) causes a shift of potassium from the extracellular space to the intracellular space, possibly producing hypokalemia.
 If left untreated, hypokalemia may result in respiratory paralysis, ventricular arrhythmia and even death.
 Use with caution in patients at risk for hypokalemia (eg, loop diuretic use).
 Monitor serum potassium and supplement potassium when necessary.

-• Diabetic ketoacidosis: Should not be used in patients with diabetic ketoacidosis (DKA); use of an IV rapid acting or short acting insulin is preferred.
+• Diabetic ketoacidosis: Should not be used in patients with diabetic ketoacidosis; use of a rapid-acting or short-acting insulin is required.

 • Hepatic impairment: Use with caution in patients with hepatic impairment.
 Dosage requirements may be reduced.